Illinois Mutual disability insurance review 2021

 Pros and cons of Illinois Mutual disability insurance

 Illinois Mutual disability insurance reviews and complaints

-Illinois Mutual has been accredited with the Better Business Bureau (BBB) since 1943, and it holds an A+ rating for its customer interaction.
+Illinois Mutual has been accredited with the Better Business Bureau (BBB) since 1943, and it holds an A+ rating for its customer interaction, as of October 2020.
 The BBB has only recorded one complaint in the last three years — and it applied to life insurance, not its disability insurance.